A collection of Australia’s best short walks

 The 11km (steep in places) hike is well rewarded with one of Tasmania’s most photographed views – looking out over the sweeping sands and crystal-clear blue waters of Wineglass Bay.
 Cross the isthmus and descend on to the sandy shores of Hazards Beach to complete the circuit.
 (Pack a picnic, your swimmers and a camera!)

-Contact your Southern Crossings Australia Travel Designer to see how you can incorporate these spectacular walks (and many more) into your Australian itinerary.
+Contact your Southern Crossings Australia Travel Designer to see how you can incorporate Australia’s best short walks (and many more) into your personalised Australian luxury travel itinerary.
 We are also able to offer private-guided walks along these trails to ensure that you don’t miss a thing.

 For those who like to stretch their legs a little further read on for more information about: